Find your hauler information and garbage collection day.

 If the City of Saint Paul Assessment office does not receive payment for the delinquent charges by the due date, the City will send a second notice out mid-March.
 This letter will notify the property owner that any outstanding charges are going to be assessed to the property.
 The letter will also detail the dispute process.

-- Residents must respond via Webform or mailed form if they dispute the charges.
+- Residents must respond via Webform if they dispute the charges.
 Residents must list the issue with the delinquent charge and may be required to provide documentation of the dispute.

-- The webforms and mailed forms will be reviewed by Public Works staff.
+- The webforms will be reviewed by Public Works staff.

 - If Public Works staff determine that the delinquent charges were billed in error, they will resolve the issue with the resident.